Vasanthsunny/Vasanthsunny/README.md

 - 👋 Hi, I’m @Vasanthsunny
 - 👀 I’m interested in ...
 Machine learning, Computer Architecture
 - 🌱 I’m currently Research Scholar at IIT Guwahati
-- 📫 How to reach me ... mail to reddy.vasanth.999@gmail.com
+- 📫 How to reach me ... mail to r.vasantha@iitg.ac.in
 - I am Qualified for UGC-NET/JRF in Computer Science...

 <!---